ddmitov/perl-executing-browser/doc/SETTINGS.md

 peb.startScript('perl_test.settings');
 ```

-* ``scriptFullPath``
+* ``scriptRelativePath``
-  This is the path of the Perl script that is going to be executed.
+  This path is relative to the application directory and it is converted to a full file path at runtime.
-  The keyword ``{app}`` will be replaced by the the full path of the application directory.
-  PEB does not check the filename extension or the shebang line of the supplied Perl script.
+  PEB does not check filename extensions or shebang line of Perl scripts.
   Scripts without a filename extension can also be used.
   *This object property is mandatory.*